You should see your doctor if you notice a change that isn't normal for you or if you have any of the possible signs and symptoms of cancer.

 They also listen to your chest to find out if it sounds normal.
 For example they can listen for signs of fluid collecting.

-After your examination, your doctor might need to refer you to hospital for tests.
+After your examination, your doctor might need to refer you to hospital for tests, such as an ultrasound.
 Or they might refer you directly to a specialist.

 Ask your GP to explain if they don’t think you need a referral or any tests.
 They might ask you to come back in a week or two if your symptoms continue.
 Go back if they change or get worse.